snvcad1/Assignments/README.md

   - "No, I do not want the coupon" (Y = 0)

 - The survey covers five types of coupons: less expensive restaurants (under $20), coffee houses, carryout and takeaway, bars, and more expensive restaurants ($20–$50).

+## Prerequisites
+This project requires the following Python libraries:

+  - matplotlib.pyplot (for plotting)
+  - seaborn (for enhanced visualizations)
+  - pandas (for data manipulation)
+  - numpy (for numerical operations)
+  - termcolor (for text coloring)